Does improving your self-control help you become the best version of yourself? Absolutely!

-But here are seven of my favorite tips to help you get started right away.
+But here are seven of my favorite tips to help you start immediately.

 1. Boost Your Resilience To Improve Your Self-Control.

-You’ve likely heard or learned about it: our level of stress is connected to self-control.
-It’s been shown outright that stress depletes willpower.
+You’ve likely heard or learned about it: our stress level is connected to self-control.
+Research has shown that stress depletes willpower.

 Resilience is your ability to adapt well to stress and maintain healthy mind-body functionality while facing setbacks, challenges, and stressful changes.
 It allows you to harness your inner strength and “bounce back” quickly when things get switched up in challenging or stressful situations.